 I wanted this paleo zucchini bread recipe to feature minimal, but super nutritious ingredients.
 I am just not about that 100 ingredient, two hours to make life.

 I used the almond meal from Trader Joe’s as the base for this recipe.
 It’s pretty cheap, and I noticed they put it in new packaging with a resealable pouch (bravo Trader Joe’s).
 I also used the organic zucchini from Trader Joe’s.
 It comes in a package of 3 or 4 zucchini and is pretty inexpensive as well.
-For this paleo zucchini bread recipe I only needed on large zucchini.
+For this paleo zucchini bread recipe I only needed one large zucchini.

 The curveball I decided to toss in? a smashed avocado.
 Most paleo zucchini bread recipes call for bananas, but my heart belongs to avocado.
 It works out exactly the same, and actually adds in some healthy fats which is always a good thing.
 If you are looking for some more sweetness though, use a banana.

 I also added some Pascha 100% Unsweetened Chocolate Chips on top, because chocolate.
 These chocolate chips don’t taste super rich because they are unsweetened, they are absolutely perfect for sugar free baking!